 (3) The application must be accompanied by a copy of the licence for the vehicle issued under Part III of the Road Traffic Act 1974.

-(4) If a fee is prescribed for the application, the application must be accompanied by the prescribed fee unless the applicant holds an explosives vehicle licence for the vehicle under the Dangerous Goods (Transport) (Explosives) Regulations 1999.
+(4) If a fee is prescribed for the application, the application must be accompanied by the prescribed fee unless the applicant holds an explosives vehicle licence for the vehicle under the Dangerous Goods (Transport) (Explosives by Road and Rail) Regulations 1999.

 18.20.
 Additional information and inspections